308kyle/multilingual-mad-libs/README.md

 ## Description

 This is a web application that allows users to create customizable stories by filling in the blanks.
-It features the following components
+It features the following components:
 1. Mad Libs Generator
 2. Language Translation
 3. MongoDB Data Collection